benkitia/personal-site/content/colophon.md

 ## Dedication

-This publication is dedicated to [Ye West](https://instagram.com/kanyewest).
-He's alive, but still.
+This publication is dedicated to MF DOOM.